saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 sso-johndoe-4a74a9a
 ```

-The inclusion of a random suffix is essential to guarantee the uniqueness of usernames in the Sauce Labs database.
+Including a random suffix is essential to guarantee the uniqueness of usernames in the Sauce Labs database.

 ## Unsupported features